techdivision/import-docs/pages/02.getting-started/01.installation/docs.37.md

 ### Add Missing Indexes

-As the M2IF functionality differs from the Magento 2 standard, for performance reasons, it is necessary to manually add some necessary indexes.
+As the Pacemaker Community functionality differs from the Magento 2 standard, for performance reasons, it is necessary to manually add some necessary indexes.
 To do that, open a MySQL command line, connect to your MySQL server instance and enter the following SQL statement

 ```sql
 ALTER TABLE `eav_attribute_option_value` ADD INDEX `EAV_ATTRIBUTE_OPTION_VALUE_VALUE` (`value` ASC); \